zruncho3d/tri-zero/INSTRUCTIONS.md

 * Attach tensioner screw and add the tensioner unit (the one with a belt already, right?).
 Screw the tensioner in a turn or two - the minimum amount to keep it on.
 * Route belt around lower pulley and add the rear belt attachment, with some tension applied; it'll float in place.
   * Make sure the rear belt attachment has all 4 holes aligned with the rear slider.
 * Slide the belt block down, into the rear Z slider unit.
 It should click satisfyingly and hold in place even without screws!
 * Add screws to lock the carriage slider bar against the belt block.
+* Ensure alignment for the rear pulley and lock it in place.
+* Tension the rear Z belt and ensure that the motion is smooth and low-friction over the full travel.
+* If using printed sliders, lubricate the bearing and slide it up and down until it coats the full full extrusion travel used.

-* Note: after a few times, this all becomes a ~2 min procedure.
+Note: after a few times, attaching the rear Z belt becomes a ~2 min procedure.
 You can do all this with the rear panel in place, because the rear wide carriage mount and the belt block can be at different heights.

 #### Assemble bedframe unit
 ![](Renders/alpha-6/bedframe.png)